Updated: 5 days ago

-I retrieved a can of bug spray and lighter from the emergency box, tucked them into my hoodie pocket, then pulled out the case of surgical masks.
+I retrieved a can of bug spray and lighter from the emergency box, tucked them into my hoodie pocket, then pulled out the case of medical grade face masks.
 “It wasn’t a leafhopper.
 Trust me.”
-I equipped the mask and offered the case to Abrahm.
+I equipped a mask, then offered the case to Abrahm.
 He didn’t hesitate to pull one out for himself.

-I was lucky he was a local.
+It was a good thing he was a local.
 That meant I didn’t have to waste any precious time explaining what was going on, or why this was so urgent.
 He fumbled with the mask in his hands and worked his way through the denial stage of terror.
-“Could it have been a thrip or an aphid?”
+“Could it have been a thrip?
+Or maybe just an aphid?”

 “I know what I saw.
 I’m pretty observant.”